Builders Cabinets = Cheapest

 Builder’s wife is now a kitchen designer

-These pictures are from million dollar homes and not a lot of thought was put into the design or layout other than it be kept under budget.
+These pictures are from million dollar homes in the Oklahoma City area and not a lot of thought was put into the design or layout other than it be kept under budget.
 Having a sink backed up to a sink means splash the cook and make them walk around to dump the dirty pots and pans, and the shape of that island….looks like an Imperial Cruiser coming out of Hyper Drive, done in a dark finish of course, built using particle board and inexpensive popular wood.